Recently, air fresheners have been in the news because of findings that they

 through our HVAC service provider, but you can also purchase a unit and, if

-mechanically inclined, install it yourself in 15 minutes.
-Here's a link
+mechanically inclined, install it yourself in 15 minutes or less.
+Given

 UV technology is reported to be mandatory for use in government buildings, so